CholGen/bacpage-resources/Writerside/topics/Antimicrobial-Resistance-Profiling.md

     <step>
         This tutorial assumes you have set up the bioinformatics pipeline on your computer, and have performed assembly on your samples.
 We recommend <i>de novo</i> assembly for AMR profiling, but the pipeline will accept consensus sequences if assemblies are not available.
-If neither type of assembly is available, complete the
+If neither type of assembly has been performed, complete the
         <a href="De-novo-Assembly.md">De Novo Assembly</a> or
         <a href="Reference-based-Assembly.md">Reference-based Assembly</a> instructions before proceeding.
     </step>